 17. In 1966, Harper Lee (American novelist) donated $10 to a school board that tried to ban To Kill a Mockingbird with a note that said: "I hope [the $10] will be used to enroll the Hanover County School Board in any first grade of its choice."

-18. Scientists found that descendants of Holocaust survivors developed a stress hormone mutation.
+18. The scientists found that the descendants of Holocaust survivors developed a stress hormone mutation.
 They are inherently at higher risk of anxiety and stress disorders as a result of family trauma imparting gene mutations.

 19. There is a small four-acre plot of land inside Belgium, which belongs to Germany.
 It consists of a single inhabited house with a garden.